nus-cs2103-AY2021S1/tp/docs/team/printinghelloworld.md

 ## Project: ProductiveNUS

-ProductiveNUS is a desktop application created for School of Computing students studying in the National University of Singapore (NUS) to manage and schedule their academic tasks more effecively.
+ProductiveNUS is a desktop application targeted at Computing students of National University of Singapore (NUS) to help them manage and schedule their academic tasks efficiently.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.